AKAD0/FFM_XOR/README.md

 \text{N/A}
 $$

-For this particular example the optimal parameters are already known and provided as initializing data.\
+For this particular example optimal parameters are already known and provided as initializing data.\
 In general, the stochastic gradient descent is usually used to find them and produces acceptable results.

 ### > Initializing data